Open Nav

 What’s the optimal 12-team Non PPR draft strategy?

 Fantasy drafts are tricky.
-There are a bunch of different variables to consider each time you’re on the clock:
+There are countless variables to consider each time you’re on the clock:

 • Scoring system